harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 ### Container Registry and Image

-The **Container Registry** is a Harness container registry connector for the image that you want Harness to run build commands on, such as Docker Hub.
+The **Container Registry** is a Harness container registry connector, such as a Docker Hub connector, that has the image you want Harness to use when running your test commands .

-The **Image** is the FQN (fully-qualified name) or artifact name of the Docker image to use when this step runs commands, for example `us.gcr.io/playground-123/quickstart-image`.
-The image name should include the tag.
-If you don't include a tag, Harness uses the `latest` tag.
+The **Image** is the FQN (fully-qualified name) or artifact name of a Docker image that contains the binaries necessary to run the commands in this step, such as `python:latest`.
+Include the tag; if you don't include a tag, Harness uses the `latest` tag.

 You can use any Docker image from any Docker registry, including Docker images from private registries.
 Different container registries require different name formats:

 * **Docker Registry:** Enter the name of the artifact you want to deploy, such as `library/tomcat`.
 Wildcards aren't supported.
 FQN is required for images in private container registries.
-* **ECR:** Enter the FQN (fully-qualified name) of the artifact you want to deploy.
+* **ECR:** Enter the FQN of the artifact you want to deploy.
 Images in repos must reference a path, for example: `40000005317.dkr.ecr.us-east-1.amazonaws.com/todolist:0.2`.
-* **GCR:** Enter the FQN (fully-qualified name) of the artifact you want to deploy.
+* **GCR:** Enter the FQN of the artifact you want to deploy.
 Images in repos must reference a path starting with the project ID that the artifact is in, for example: `us.gcr.io/playground-243019/quickstart-image:latest`.

 :::info